Article

 The client may want to impose changes, so you should be able to adjust the prototype effortlessly - at any given moment, even after the release.

-Design QA process with a 17-steps design quality control checklist
+Design QA process with a quality control checklist

 So, what is a checklist in testing?
 Simply put, this is a sequence of stages to assess the accuracy of the software.
 Quite the opposite to ad hoc testing checklists allow structuring and systematizing the quality assurance process.
 They prevent excessive testing and allow covering all functional components of the end-product.